nymtech/nym/documentation/operators/src/faq/general-faq.md

 ### Are Nym Nodes whitelisted?

-Nope, anyone can run a nyx Node.
-Purely reliant on the node's reputation (self stake + delegations) & routing score.
+Nope, anyone can run a Nym Node. whether your node is chosen to mix is purely reliant on the node's performance and reputation (self stake + delegations).